FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2019-08-13-Gymnast-to-House-Painter.md

 1 Knife fighting

 <b>SPECIAL:</b> Uncanny Reach<br />
-Uncanny reach.
 Somehow, you can reach twice as far as everyone else.
 <br />

 <table>